1. I have changed to Thesis only but my fees are still showing the Full-time or Part-time amount?

 If you have any further queries not answered on the website, you can contact your Supervisor.

-9. Do I need to bring a copy of my ‘originality report’ when submitting my Thesis?
+8. Do I need to submit a copy of my ‘originality report’ when submitting my Thesis?

 Student Registry do not require a copy of the ‘originality report’ from Turnitin.
 You will need to provide this to your Supervisor.
 When your Supervisor signs the ‘Thesis submission form’ they are confirming that they have received a copy of the report and are happy that all relevant plagiarism checks have been made.

-10. I have attempted to submit my thesis but have been turned away, as my ‘Nomination of Examiners’ isn’t complete.
+9. I have attempted to submit my thesis but it has been temporarily rejected, as my ‘Nomination of Examiners’ isn’t complete.
 How will I know when I am able to submit?

-Your Supervisor and school PGR contact are responsible for ensuring your examiners have been approved by school’s SPRC and their details have been uploaded to QSIS.
+Your Supervisor and school PGR contact are responsible for ensuring your examiners have been approved by the School’s SPRC and their details have been uploaded to QSIS.
 Once the details are uploaded onto QSIS, they need to be approved by Academic Affairs and set to ‘Approved and Completed’ status.
-Unfortunately this form isn’t available to Students currently.
-Your Supervisor and PGR contact should update you when your nomination has been approved and you are able to submit your thesis.
+Your Supervisor and PGR contact should update you when your nomination has been approved and you are able to submit your thesis

 A nominated person in your School office will liaise with all parties involved to agree a suitable viva examination date.
 Your Supervisor or School office will inform you of the agreed date and time.
 If you have any issues or concerns regarding the viva you should contact your Supervisor or PGR Contact in your School office.

 Once Student Registry receives a copy of the examiner reports, the Joint Examiner report is signed off by the Head of Student Registry.
 Student Registry will then generate an outcome letter which confirms the outcome of the viva and is also signed by the Head of Student Registry.
-An original copy of the letter and a scanned copy of the examiner reports will be sent to Students to the Mailing address listed on QSIS.
+A PDF of the examiner reports will be sent to Students' QUB email address.

 If the outcome of your viva is ‘Degree awarded subject to corrections which must be made to the thesis within three/six months’; you will need to complete your thesis corrections by three/six months after the date of the letter.
 This is the deadline to submit your corrected thesis to the Internal examiner, not the deadline to submit your Hardbound.
-You can submit your Hardbounds any date after this deadline once your Examiner has confirmed they are happy with the changes and you are able to get your Thesis printed and bound.
+You can submit your final Pure copy once your Examiner has confirmed they are happy with the changes.

-Once you have received your qualification letter you will be eligible for Graduation.
-Provided you have submitted your Hardbounds within the deadline for the next Graduation ceremony, see important dates section for confirmation of deadline dates.
+Once you have received your qualification letter you will be eligible for Graduation (provided you have submitted your Pure upload within the deadline for the next Graduation ceremony, see important dates section for confirmation of deadline dates).
 You will be emailed to your QUB email address once the Graduation registration wizard opens, the email will explain how to register and when the registration wizard closes.